fatemamirza94/GO-Beginners-Tutorial/README.md

 ############################################################################

-In main.go, concurrency is handled in
+In main.go, concurrency is handled and demonstrated in

 a) loops

 b) without loops, but using waiting groups

 ############################################################################